fluxinc/sedia-conformance/hl7/Sedia HL7 Conformance.md

-# Sedia :productName
+# Sedia Sedialog

 HL7 Conformance Statement
 Version 1.0.0

 2020-12-07

-:mailingAddress
+Sedia Medizintechnik SA
+Route André-Piller 21
+CH - 1762 Givisiez

 ## Conformance Statement Overview

-Sedia :productName is a :productDescription
+Sedia Sedialog is a software for the recording of urodynamic and uroflow measurements.

-Sedia :productName receives HL7 v2.x ORM messages, and sends ORU messages with the aid of an HL7 broker based on the NHAPI .NET library.
+Sedia Sedialog receives HL7 v2.x ORM messages, and sends ORU messages with the aid of an HL7 broker based on the NHAPI .NET library.

 ## Introduction

-This HL7 Conformance Statement specifies the behaviour and functionality of the :productName system, with regard to supported HL7 Messages and Message Segments. : productName is an :productDescription.
+This HL7 Conformance Statement specifies the behaviour and functionality of the Sedialog software, with regard to supported HL7 Messages and Message Segments.
+Sedialog is an a software for the recording of urodynamic and uroflow measurements..

 Contact Address
-:mailingAddress
+Sedia Medizintechnik SA
+Route André-Piller 21
+CH - 1762 Givisiez

 ## Revision History